 How Much Protein Do I Need To Gain Muscle?

 The first factor to assess is your body-weight.
-Specifically, your Lean Body Mass (how much your body would weigh without fat).
+Specifically, your Lean Body Mass (how much your body would weigh without any fat).

 If two people have the same muscle mass, but one guy weighs an extra 10kg from his beer belly, does it make sense that his muscles need more protein to grow?
 It does not.